alexhokl/notes/vim.md

 - `<` to remove indentation to the current line
 - `=` to fix indentation of the current line
 - ':retab' to replace all tabs with spaces
+- visually select lines and `gq` to format those lines

 ###### Surround